UniversalDependencies/docs/_2015-08-23-uppsala/determiners.md

     <td>Pronouns inflect for case (7 different cases in Czech) but regardless the case,
         personal (non-possessive) pronouns are never determiners.
-        Note that Czech allows that noun phrases are post-modified by genitive noun phrases, this construction is one of the possible means to express possession, but the modifying noun phrase cannot be a genitive personal pronoun.
+        Note that Czech allows that noun phrases are post-modified by genitive noun phrases, this construction is one of the possible means to express possession, but the genitive noun phrase cannot be a genitive personal pronoun.
 A possessive pronoun must be used instead.</td>
   </tr>